christiangubana/rest-api/README.md

 ## Usage on client-side

 - Upon starting the development server, navigate to http://localhost:3000 in your web browser.
-- This application is for a single username, login with the following credentials.
+- This application is for a single username, log in with the following credentials.
 - for username put 'testuser' & for password put 'testpassword'
 - Once logged in, you will be redirected to the dashboard where you can view, add, edit, and delete todos.
 - You can also navigate to the weather page to check the weather forecast.